 It’s important to realize that CBD and other CAM treatments come with some degree of risk (as do all other medical treatments and medications).
-And as you can guess, some CAM treatments are more effective and safer than others.
-So before you try any CBD or any CAM treatment, do some research, talk to your doctor, and be realistic about potential outcomes.
+So before you try it, you should consider the pros and cons of CBD.
+Do some research, talk to your doctor, and be realistic about potential outcomes.
 And don’t ignore traditional treatments while pursuing CAM therapies.

 CBD – cannabis plant extracts

 CBD, formally known as cannabidiol, naturally occurs in cannabis plants.
 The CBD extract does not get you high but may provide health benefits.
 On the other hand, THC is the component in marijuana that makes you high.